vidalpaul/subsa/readme.md

 # 💹 Substrate Standard Asset (SSA)

-SSA is a asset tokenization standard for Substrate, based on and aims to be fully compatible with the (ASA standard of Algorand)[https://developer.algorand.org/docs/get-details/asa/].
+SSA is an asset tokenization standard for Substrate, based on and aims to be fully compatible with the (ASA standard of Algorand)[https://developer.algorand.org/docs/get-details/asa/].

 ## ASA Specification